 In this course, we want you to consider in depth, the readings and to continue to develop a critical lens for your identity and the work you are doing in the world.
-Because we connect virtually biweekly, you are invited to share your reflections for the assigned readings every other week via Moodle as well as respond to at least two other students in the course.
-Final Arts Based Presentation: Guidance notes provided on our Moodle Page Create a 6-10 minute presentation sharing your story of Radical Imagining the work you are or aspire to do, using the themes from this course.
+Because we connect virtually bi-weekly, you are invited to share your reflections for the assigned readings every other week via Moodle as well as respond to at least one other student in the course.

+Final Arts Based Presentation: Guidance notes provided on our Moodle Page

+Create a 5-8 minute presentation sharing your story of Radical Imagining the work you are or aspire to do, using the themes from this course.

 These are brief descriptions of required graded assignments for the course.
 More details for each assignment can be found on the "Guidance Notes" that will be provided in class.

-SCHEDULE AND TOPICS: A general outline of the course schedule and topics follows.
-Specific reading assignments will be on the course Moodle site. \Dates below will be adjusted depending on the chosen day for class meetings\ Week 1: August 31- The Intersections of Identity: Who are you and What are your values?- All About Love Week 2: September 7- Purpose, Vocation and MULTIPOTENTIALITY Week 3: September 14- Self-care: The Art of Pleasure Week 4: September 21- How are we Creating Community: Introduction into Emergent Strategy Week 5: September 28- Community, Radical Imagination & Afrofuturism Week 6: October 5- Pod Mapping Week 7: October 12- Leadership: Sustainable Leadership, Adaptive Leadership, and Transformational Leadership Week 8: October 19- Guest Speaker Week 9: October 26- Power Check-ins: Decolonizing Power Week 10: November 2- Holding Space for Difficult Convos: Let's Talk Week 12: November 16 - Deconstructing the "Ism's" & Final Project Discussion Week 13: November 23-Giving-Thanks Recess Week 14: November 30- Final Presentations Week 15: December 7- Final Presentations Week 16: December 14- Closing Circle "What Are We Taking With Us...What Are We Leaving Behind" Writing Guidelines:
+SCHEDULE AND TOPICS:

+A general outline of the course schedule and topics follows.
+Specific reading assignments will be on the course Moodle site.

+\Dates below will be adjusted depending on the chosen day for class meetings\

+Week 1: The Intersections of Identity: Who are you and What are your values?- All About Love Week 2: Purpose, Vocation and MULTIPOTENTIALITY Week 3: Head.
+Heart.
+Hands.
+Week 4: How are we Creating Community: Introduction into Emergent Strategy Week 5: Community, Radical Imagination & Afrofuturism Week 6: Pod Mapping Week 7: Leadership: Sustainable Leadership, Adaptive Leadership, and Transformational Leadership Week 8: Guest Speaker Week 9: Power Check-ins: Decolonizing Power and privilege Week 10: Holding Space for Difficult Convos Week 12: Final Project Discussion: Head.
+Heart.
+Hands.
+Week 13: Giving-Thanks Recess Week 14: Final Presentations Week 15: Final Presentations Week 16: Closing Circle "What Are We Taking With Us...What Are We Leaving Behind"